-- Maps of geophysical variables for leaf area index, leaf chlorophyll content, leaf water content
+- Maps of geophysical variables for leaf area index, leaf chlorophyll content, and leaf water content

-The four bands at 10 meter resolution ensure continuity with missions such as SPOT-5 or Landsat-8 and address user requirements, in particular, for basic land-cover classification.
-The six bands at 20 meter resolution satisfy requirements for enhanced land-cover classification and for the retrieval of geophysical parameters.
-Bands at 60 meter are dedicated mainly to atmospheric corrections and cirrus-cloud screening.
+The four bands at 10-meter resolution ensure continuity with missions such as SPOT-5 or Landsat-8 and address user requirements, in particular, for basic land-cover classification.
+The six bands at 20-meter resolution satisfy requirements for enhanced land-cover classification and for the retrieval of geophysical parameters.
+Bands at 60 meters are dedicated mainly to atmospheric corrections and cirrus-cloud screening.

 Sentinel-2A satellite is the first civil optical Earth observation mission of its kind to include three bands in the ‘red edge', which provide key information on the vegetation state.

 Sentinel-2A satellite will be able to see very early changes in plant health due to its high temporal, spatial resolution, and 3 red edge bands.
 This is particularly useful for the end-users and policymakers for agriculture applications and to detect early signs of food shortages in developing countries.

 NVDI Index - Kuwait